amitsingh-007/bypass-links/CONTRIBUTING.md

 # Deploying to Netlify

 - Run `netlify login` in the root folder and give credentials to login.
-- Run `npm run netlify:deploy` to deploy the site.
+- Run `npm run dev:deploy` to deploy the site.